acemihir/Artemis-Bot/README.md

 - [ ] Invite tracking + rewards

 ### Setup
-This bot requires both credentials to firebase (firebase-credentials.json) and a .env file to operate.
+This bot requires credentials to firebase (firebase-credentials.json) to operate.
 They must be in the same directory as the executable.
-The .env file can be created and copied over from .env.example.
-The firebase credentials can be downloaded from the firebase panel.
+The configuration file with be created automatically when the binary gets executed for the first time.